raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

 ### emulating multiple dispatch

 Javascript cannot do true multiple dispatch without some ridiculous greenspunning of method invocations.
-But we can fake it pretty reasonably using the same technique we used for emulating pattern matching.
+But we can fake it pretty reasonably using predicate dispatch.

 We start with the same convention: Methods and functions must return *something* if they successfully hand a method invocation, or raise an exception if they catastrophically fail.
 They cannot return `undefined` (which in JavaScript, also includes not explicitly returning something).